 A study by the National Highway Traffic Safety Administration observed that today’s drivers multi-tasked while driving up to 50% of the time, while 34% of all drivers reported using a cell phone routinely while driving.

 In fact, it is estimated that at any given moment, as many as 660,000 American drivers are using a cellphone while operating a motor vehicle.

 Younger drivers are particularly susceptible to distractions.
-Drivers, under the age of 20, account for the largest percentage of distracted drivers.
-Ten percent of young drivers, who were involved in a fatal crash, were driving distracted at the time.
+Drivers under the age of 20, account for the largest percentage of distracted drivers.

 Different secondary tasks while driving involve different forms of distraction.
 However, talking on a handheld cellular device involves all three forms, making it virtually impossible for a driver to function properly behind the wheel.